MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/equippables-in-detail.md

 - Raise and lower a Wine glass.
 - Generate sparkles from the end of a Wand.
-- Turn a drill on and off.
+- Turn a drill off and on.

 This is called *activating* the object.
 You can see the possible activate types in the object's *Mesh Interactable Setup* component.

 ![A screen shot of an object's activate type in its Mesh Interactabe Setup component.](../../../media/enhance-your-environment/equips-in-detail/015-activate-type.png)

-**Single**: You click once to activate the object.
+There are three activate options: *Single*, *Toggle*, and *None*.

+**Single**: The object has a single "state", or set of behaviors.
 Example: the Wand.

-**Toggle**: You click once to activate the object, and then click again to return the object to its non-activated state.
+Think of this as turning the object "on" and "off" with one click.
+When you pick up the Wand, its in its default (non-activated) state.
+When you click, the Wand runs through its behaviors and then immediately returns to its default state.
+If you click again, the object repeats the same set of behaviors.

+**Toggle**: The object has two "states."
+When you pick it up, it's in its default (non-activated) state.
+When you click, it triggers the "activated" state and turns the behaviors for that state "on."
+They stay on until you click again. this second click turns the behaviors "off" and returns the object to its default (non-activated) state.
 Examples: the Wine Glass and the Drill.
+This should become more clear when we examine individual object behaviors in the sections below.

 **None**: The object can't be activated.
 Example: the Birthday Cake.
-After you pick it up, there's nothing further you can do with it.
+After you pick it up, there's nothing further you can do with it; just just hold it until you decide to put it down.

 ![Screen shots of avatars holding the Wand, which is the single equippable activation type, and the Drill, which is the toggle equippable activation type.](../../../media/enhance-your-environment/equips-in-detail/003-activation-type-examples.png)

+**Release an Equippable**

+To release an Equippable, press the Space bar.

+## How each Equippable object works

 ### Wine glass